ohpinamake

 The University of Saskatchewan is committed to safeguarding the cultures and integrity of Indigenous peoples, Indigenous values, and Indigenous languages.
 The University is committed to equity, diversity and inclusion.
 We continue to grow our partnerships with Indigenous communities across the province, nationally and internationally and value the unique perspective that Indigenous students provide to strengthen these relationships.
 Only Indigenous candidates will be considered for this award

 Verification of Indigenous Membership/Citizenship at the University of Saskatchewan is led and determined by the deybwewin | taapwaywin | tapwewin: Indigenous Truth Policy and Standing Committee in accordance with the processes developed to enact the policy.
-Verification of Indigenous Membership/Citizenship with documentation is a condition of receiving this award.
+Verification of Indigenous Membership/Citizenship with documentation is a condition of receiving this award, and must be completed by the application deadline.

 Please visit: https://indigenous.usask.ca/indigenous-initiatives/deybwewin-taapwaywin-tapwewin.php to proceed through the verification system.
 If you have any questions or require additional information about deybwewin | taapwaywin | tapwewin please contact: indigenoustruthpolicy@usask.ca